qianpeisheng/CS5246_Text_Mining/README.md

 ## Get Started
 - The `run_natural_qa.py` is modified from `run.squad.py` in the `examples` folder.
 To run on natural questions (NQ) dataset, follow the [sample script](https://github.com/huggingface/pytorch-pretrained-BERT) that runs on SQUAD, change the python file name and data path.
 You may need to change other training configs to fit your machine (e.g. batch size)
-- Now the `run_natural_qa.py` can barely run through a toy training process on Google NQ dataset.
+- Now the `run_natural_qa.py` can barely run through a toy training process on a subset (now only 1 training file) of Google NQ dataset.

 ## Todos
-- Load the entire training file (now only the first 5 entries)
+- Load the entire training file (now only the first few entries)
 - Load all training files (now only the first file)
-- Load short answers (now only long answers)
 - Change the last layer to output short answers, then use this output to get long answers.
 - Write (modify) code to output evaluation result, use threshold to output no answer (if no answer should be found).
 Refer to the [official evaluation code](https://github.com/google-research-datasets/natural-questions/blob/master/nq_eval.py)
-- Incorporate `index of paragraphs/tables/etc` into inputs, as stated in the [baseline paper](https://arxiv.org/abs/1901.08634)
 - Implement other techniques in the baseline.
 - Get our own baseline results.
 - Our novelties (Yes/No answers; multiple short answers; heuristics in evaluation; usage of long/short answer types, etc.).